 Once you pass through the hotel’s revolving door, you’ll understand the pull.
-Charming, warm and classy is what come to mind.
+Charming, warm and classy is what comes to mind.
 The architecture and gardens are magnificent.

 Today, 30 rooms at the inn have stars with names on the doors so guests can actually stay in the room where John Wayne, Marilyn Monroe, Clark Gable, Shirley Temple, Jimmy Stewart, Rudolph Valentino, Gary Cooper, Joan Crawford and so many others partied, entertained and slept.
 Ohhh, if the walls could talk.

 The allure of the Santa Maria Inn still holds true today.
 On May 16, 2017, the hotel will celebrate its 100-year anniversary.